 There are a few major advantages to a Bank of America loan, including the ability to repay the loan early without facing any penalties.
-The company offers loans for both new and used vehicles, as well as refinancing and lease buyouts.
+In addition, the company offers loans for both new and used vehicles, as well as refinancing and lease buyouts.
 The advertised annual percentage rates (APRs) are competitive, too.

-Whether you’re just getting started with the process of buying a vehicle or are looking to shop around for the best loan rates, a Bank of America auto loan is worth consideration.
+Whether you’re just getting started with the process of buying a vehicle or are looking to shop around for the best loan rates, a Bank of America car loan is worth consideration.

 Bank of America Auto Loan Application Requirements

-If you’re ready to apply for an auto loan, you’ll need some standard information about your finances:
+If you’re ready to apply for a car loan, you’ll need some standard information about your finances:

 - Personal information like your home address, date of birth, citizenship, and Social Security number

 - Income information and information about your housing situation

 - Your desired loan amount and information on the car that you’re buying, if you’ve already found a car